OUR AIM

 - Tackling the triple planetary crisis by mitigating and adapting to climate impacts, reducing pollution and protecting and restoring nature.

-- Building greater trust and connection, reducing polarisation within society and increasing the levels of participation and influence in the political process (which is sometimes referred to as political equality).
+- Reducing polarisation, for example by building greater trust and connection, reducing polarisation within society and increasing the levels of participation and influence in the political process (which is sometimes referred to as political equality).

 - Promoting the development and adoption of economic models and systems that support people and planet and reduce wealth inequalities.